 1 dead, 1 injured in blast at Chicago area petroleum plant

 LEMONT, Ill.
-(AP) — An explosion at a suburban Chicago petroleum plant killed one person and injured a second Tuesday morning, authorities said.
+(AP) — An explosion and fire at a suburban Chicago petroleum refinery killed one person and injured a second Tuesday morning, authorities said.

 “Initial reports indicate that the explosion may be from an asphalt tank.
 Fire personnel do not believe that any type of hazmat situation has occurred and there is no danger to the public,” the sheriff’s office said in a news release.